MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_API.md

 * **Credentials**: Use a secure form of authentication and authorization.
 OAuth is recommended, but for a comparative list of credential types, see [here](bot-accounts-credentials.html#credential-types-authentication-types).
 * **API**: Your brand’s API should be designed according to security standards.
 For example, at a minimum, use an authentication mechanism.
 Also provide support for other best practices, such as protecting the API from high volume and bursts in traffic.
 * **API response handling**: For security and privacy reasons, you must not log returned customer data using the JavaScript API or store the data in permanent variables.

+### Handling API responses

+In the [Integration interaction](conversation-builder-interactions-integrations.html#integration-interactions) that invokes the API, you can define custom rules based on the result of the API call, i.e., its success or failure.
+This is done using the "API Result" match type, as described [here](conversation-builder-interactions-integrations.html#defining-rules-based-on-the-result-of-the-api-integration).

+In the case of a failure response (a returned status code other than 200 or 201), the bot sends a default error message of, "Sorry, I could not find anything for that."
+To override this message and send a different one, define a custom rule based on a failure result, as mentioned above.

+Be aware that the API's response of success or failure only indicates whether the request was successfully received and processed.
+It doesn't indicate whether any results were returned.
+To determine this, you'll need to use JavaScript to [transform the API result](conversation-builder-integrations-integration-basics.html#transform-an-api-result) and check for any results.
+You can then direct the conversation flow accordingly.